MELICI0US/SChMUSR-data/README.md

 Data from SChMUSR training

+## Note
+`results4/gameInfos/gen_27/gameInfo_27_7.json` was too large for git, so it is compressed into a .zip file.
+Make sure to uncompress it before using the data

 ## File organization

 Each results folder contains the data from a single run of the genetic algorithm with the following parameters: